 | 3.
 Presentation | Defend the recommendation to committee, board, or CFO with transparent, auditable data | Real estate committee, CFO, board | Executive dashboards, revenue forecasts with variable breakdowns, GO/NO-GO reports |

 Most generic data visualization tools are useful at Stage 3 (presentation) but cannot help with Stages 1 or 2.
-Purpose-built location intelligence platforms cover all three stages.
-The mistake many teams make is starting at Stage 3, trying to make a compelling presentation, when the real bottleneck is Stage 1: the inability to screen at scale.
+Purpose-built platforms cover all three.
+The mistake many teams make is starting at Stage 3, trying to assemble a compelling presentation, when the real bottleneck is Stage 1: the inability to screen at scale.

 GrowthFactor's platform is designed to cover all three stages.
-A full site analysis report (scoring, demographics, foot traffic, competitors, cannibalization, zoning, and traffic counts) generates in approximately two seconds.
-Analyst-prepared deep dives with revenue forecasts and analog matching support the evaluation and presentation stages.
+A full site analysis report (scoring, demographics, foot traffic, competitors, cannibalization, zoning, and traffic counts) generates in about ten seconds.
+GrowthFactor Labs analyses with revenue forecasts and analog matching support the evaluation and presentation stages.
 The goal is that by the time a site reaches committee, every data point is already visualized, scored, and ready to defend.
+For more on the underlying methods, see our guide to real estate data analytics.

-Can AI visualization tools like Flourish or Julius be used for site selection?
+Can free AI visualization tools like Flourish or Julius be used for site selection?

-They are useful for presenting analysis you have already completed, not for generating location intelligence.
-Flourish creates interactive charts and maps from data you upload.
-Julius lets you query your data in natural language.
-Neither provides the underlying demographic data, foot traffic feeds, competitive databases, zoning layers, or trade area calculations that drive site selection.
-You would still need to gather that data from five to ten separate sources before using these tools to visualize it.
+They are useful for presenting analysis you have already completed, not for generating location data.
+Flourish builds interactive charts and maps from data you upload, and Julius answers questions about your data in plain English (its free plan is now capped at 15 messages a month).
+Neither provides the demographics, foot traffic feeds, competitor databases, zoning layers, or trade area calculations that drive site selection.
+You would still assemble that data from five to ten separate sources first.

 What makes a data visualization "glass box" vs. "black box" in retail real estate?

-A black box visualization shows a number (a site score or revenue forecast) without explaining how it was generated.
+A black box visualization shows a number, a site score or revenue forecast, without explaining how it was generated.
 A glass box visualization shows the same number alongside every variable and weighting that produced it, with the ability to click into any component and see the underlying data.
-The practical test: can the person presenting the forecast to the board explain exactly how it was calculated?
-If yes, it is glass box.
-If they have to say "the model generated this number," it is black box.
+The practical test: can the person presenting to the board explain exactly how the number was calculated?
+If they have to say "the model generated this," it is a black box.